Memphis Law Programs

 Juris Doctor/Master of Business Administration

 Students who wish to study both law and business can enroll in a dual degree program that awards both a JD and an MBA in less time than it takes to complete each degree separately.
 Interested applicants will need to apply and be accepted to both programs and should complete applications for both at the same time.
-Students will complete 1 year of law school before beginning MBA courses.
+Students will complete one year of law school before beginning MBA courses.
 Courses cover subjects such as administrative law, antitrust, immigration law, non-profit organizations, global operations management and financial accounting.

 Juris Doctor/Master of Arts in Political Science